vavkamil/awesome-bugbounty-tools/README.md

 - [uncover](https://github.com/projectdiscovery/uncover) - uncover is a go wrapper using APIs of well known search engines to quickly discover exposed hosts on the internet.
 - [cvemap](https://github.com/projectdiscovery/cvemap) - Modern CLI for exploring vulnerability data with powerful search, filtering, and analysis capabilities.
 - [notify](https://github.com/projectdiscovery/notify) - Notify is a Go-based assistance package that enables you to stream the output of several tools (or read from a file) and publish it to a variety of supported platforms.
+- [cut-cdn](https://github.com/ImAyrix/cut-cdn) - Removing CDN IPs from the list of IP addresses.
+- [MurMurHash](https://github.com/Viralmaniar/MurMurHash) - This little tool is to calculate a MurmurHash value of a favicon.
+This favicon hash can be used to look for similar websites on various search engines.
+- [hakip2host](https://github.com/hakluke/hakip2host) - hakip2host takes a list of IP addresses via stdin, then does a series of checks to return associated domain names.
+- [jsmon](https://github.com/robre/jsmon) - A Javascript change monitoring tool for Bug Bounty.
+- [related-domains](https://github.com/gwen001/related-domains) - Find related domains of a given domain. this tool search for domains that have been registered by the same peoples/companies.

 ---